Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Vientiane is one of Southeast Asia's cheapest capitals.
 Budget travelers can manage on $20-30/day:

 Pha That Luang — Laos's most important monument.
-Gold-covered stupa dating to the 3rd century.
+A gold-covered stupa dating to the 3rd century.
 Entry: 10,000 LAK.
 Best in late afternoon golden light.

 Patuxai (Victory Gate) — Vientiane's Arc de Triomphe, built with cement America funded for a runway.
 Climb 7 stories for city views (3,000 LAK).
 The irony is part of the charm.